matheus-miranda/GitHub-Search/README.md

 # Github Search
 [Digital Innovation One](https://www.dio.me/en) challenge for sharing your GitHub portfolio.

 Built with Clean Architecture, using Repository pattern with a local datasource (for DataStore) and remote (for Retrofit).
-Hilt for depedency injection.
+Hilt for depedency injection and unit tests for the ViewModel and PagingSource.

 ## App capabilities:
 - Search all users from Github